nichoth/template-web-ssc/README.md

 -------

-Is there a way to check at runtime if this is running via ssc or browser?
+Is there a better way to check at runtime if this is running via ssc or browser?
 We are checking the pathname in `index.js`

 ```js
 route: location.pathname.includes('Contents/Resources/index.html') ?